Fedihosting-Foundation-Forks/fep/fep/00d3/fep-00d3.md

 # FEP-00d3: Create Conformance Tests for Fediverse Enhancement Proposals

+## Summary

-<section id="abstract">This is a proposal to enhance the fediverse by creating test cases for FEPs.</section>
+This is a proposal to enhance the fediverse by creating test cases for FEPs.
+The proposal describes a Conformance Test Rule format that FEP authors and testers may find useful when creating tests cases as proposed.

 ## Contents